coreos/fedora-coreos-streams/ISSUE_TEMPLATE/testing.md

 fedora-coreos-stream-generator -releases=https://fcos-builds.s3.amazonaws.com/prod/streams/testing/releases.json  -output-file=streams/testing.json -pretty-print
 ```

 - [ ] Add a rollout.
-For a 48-hour rollout starting at 10 AM ET, run:
+For example, for a 48-hour rollout starting at 10 AM ET the same day, run:

 ```
-./rollout.py add testing <version> "10 am ET" 48
+./rollout.py add testing <version> "10 am ET today" 48
 ```

 - [ ] Commit the changes and open a PR against the repo.
 Paste the output of `make print-rollouts` into the PR description.